 What is a state-integrated school?

 We are similar to a state school but at the same time, uniquely different.
 Just over 10% of students are enrolled in state-integrated schools across New Zealand.
 State-integrated schools are schools with a ‘special character’.
 This means they may be run by a particular religious faith, or use specialist education methods, like Steiner and Montessori schools.
 Education in state-integrated schools is funded by the government, just like a state school.
 However, in most state-integrated schools, a private entity known as the ‘proprietor’, owns the school buildings and land and is responsible for ensuring the buildings meet Ministry standards.
 To do this, they will charge what is known as ‘attendance dues’ — to help maintain their facilities and provide resources that reflect their special character.
+KingsGate School's attendance dues are currently $1895 per year.

 KingsGate School is in this category.
 We are a non-denominational state-integrated Christian School.
 (Non-denominational simply means that we are not affiliated to or run by one particular Christian church.)
 Kingsway Trust is our proprietor, and we are blessed to be part of the Kingsway Trust Network of Schools, which includes Kingsway School, Jireh Christian School and Horizon School.